ofirdagan/velo-workshop/step6.md

 Wow your'e making a lot of progress!
 We're nearly done hang in there.

 Up until now we mostly did the "boilerplate" of a regular john doe webapp.
 A user dashboard, some validations, domain objects CRUD etc. Now it's time for the real business logic.
 In order to monitor a service it will need to call our servers every X minutes (depending on our desired SLA).
-Becasue our services can be written anywhere and in any language we'll expose a REST endpoint to report "isAlive".
+Because our services can be written anywhere and in any language we'll expose a REST endpoint to report "isAlive".
 To expose a REST endpoint we'll create a file named `http-functions.js` under the backend folder.
 Check out the docs [here](https://www.wix.com/velo/reference/wix-http-functions)

 ![http](assets/http.png)